Senior Peer Counseling

 After applying, participants are matched with a volunteer Peer Counselor who often shares a similar background, native language, and life experiences.
 Participants can choose to join a group session or request one-on-one counseling.

 Individual counseling sessions take place weekly at a participant’s home or location of their choice (public park, community center, etc.).
-Group sessions are offered in a variety of languages in Daly City, San Mateo, Menlo Park, and Redwood City.
+Group sessions are offered in a variety of languages in Daly City, San Mateo, Redwood City, and the coastside.

-Our Senior Peer Counseling program is open to adults age 55 years and older who live in San Mateo County.
+Our Senior Peer Counseling program is open to adults age 55+ who live in San Mateo County and can benefit from the program.

 Can I become a counselor?

-To become a Senior Peer Counselor, volunteers participate in two, three-hour training sessions each week for a total of six weeks.
+To become a Senior Peer Counselor, volunteers participate in two, three and a half-hour training sessions each week for a total of five weeks.
 During the sessions, volunteers learn the skills they need to be active listeners, recognize and respond to grief, depression, and anxiety, and work with diverse cultures.
-Volunteers who speak Mandarin, Tagalog, or Spanish, or who identify as LGBTQ, are encouraged to apply!
+Volunteers who speak Mandarin, Tagalog, or Spanish, or who identify as LGBTQ+, are encouraged to apply!

 Prospective volunteer counselors should: